If you love elephants...

 What is sanctuary?

-Defined as 'a place of refuge or safety', a sanctuary (ethical project, or rescue centre) should put the welfare of their elephants first, with safety for both their elephants and visitors of paramount importance.
+Defined as 'a place of refuge or safety', a sanctuary (ethical project, or rescue centre) should put the welfare of their elephants first, with safety for the elephants and visitors of paramount importance.
 This means that visitors should not be offered elephant rides, shows, bathing, mud bathing, should not be allowed to hug the elephants' trunk, sit or lie on the elephants, and there should be no loud noisy groups or crowding around the elephants.

 Wild elephants live in the Asian rainforests or the plains of Africa, this is their natural home.
 Sanctuaries, rescue centres and ethical projects should be offering their captive elephants a life as close to the wild as possible, and your elephant experience should resemble this.